 University announces CS + Music degree program

-The University of Illinois School of Music is the first in the Midwest to offer the new Bachelor of Science degree in music and computer science.
+Music is the first in the Midwest to offer the new bachelor of Science degree in music and computer science.

 Stephen Burian, assistant director for public engagement at the School of Music, said students have been asking for dual degree programs like this for some time now.